 Frustrated when your librarian or professor tells you to try doing a "Boolean" search?
-Or when a librarian gives you a "call number" that's just a bunch of random letters and numbers?
+Mystified when a librarian gives you a "call number" that's just a bunch of random letters and numbers?
 Baffled by "primary" versus "secondary sources"?
 This guide should help clear up a lot of that confusion!
-And just ask your librarian if you still don't know what something is that's not listed here, or if you want something further explained.
+And just ask your librarian if you still don't know what something is that's not listed here, or if you want something explained further.

 a summary of the contents of a book or article, generally a sentence to a paragraph in length.